I wrote this piece about application development in March 2019 for Channel Executive Magazine. Some revisions and edits have been made.

 Regardless, my computer-based enterprise drew a lot of attention from all of the students at Southern Connecticut State University.
 IT all seemed to be tied together.
 Programming, gaming, word processing, coding, computer repair, and network support all live under the same umbrella.

-FUNDING AN MSP/APP DEVELOPMENT STARTUP
+FUNDING AN MSP/APPlication DEVELOPMENT STARTUP

 After college, I worked at a help desk for a year to build capital.
 I officially started and legally opened Forza Technology Solutions (Forza, an Italian word for force or strength) in my father’s garage a year after graduating college in 1993.
-I founded Forza as a computer network support and programming firm, which later evolved into an MSP and AppDev.
+Afterward, I founded Forza as a computer network support and programming firm, which later evolved into an MSP and AppDev.

 I would pursue and sign computer support, and AppDev works, independently and occasionally together.
 One skill would lead to the other on many occasions.